odoo/documentation/point_of_sale/advanced/manual_discount.rst

 .. image:: media/manual_discount02.png
     :align: center

-You know have a new *Discount* button in your PoS interface.
+You now have a new *Discount* button in your PoS interface.

 .. image:: media/manual_discount03.png
     :align: center